austin-thesing/GitCommitGenius/README.md

 5. Open a Git repository in the new window.
 6. Make some changes to files in the repository and stage them.
 7. Run the command "Generate Commit Summary" from the Command Palette (Ctrl+Shift+P).
-8. If you're a premium user, the extension will analyze the commit history, generate a summary based on your staged changes, and suggest related changes.
+8. If you're a premium user, the extension will analyze the commit history, generate a summary based on your staged changes, and suggest related changes with no limitations.
+9. If you're a free user, you'll be limited to 10 summaries per week.
+After reaching the limit, you'll be prompted to upgrade to premium.
-9. Edit the summary if needed, add an issue number if applicable, and confirm to create a commit.
+10. Edit the summary if needed, add an issue number if applicable, and confirm to create a commit.

 ## Troubleshooting